Carbon star: Spectra

 By definition carbon stars have dominant spectral Swan bands from the molecule C_{2}.
 Many other carbon compounds may be present at high levels, such as CH, CN (cyanogen), C_{3} and SiC_{2}.
 Carbon is formed in the core and circulated into its upper layers, dramatically changing the layers' composition.
 In addition to carbon, S-process elements such as barium, technetium, and zirconium are formed in the shell flashes and are "dredged up" to the surface.

 When astronomers developed the spectral classification of the carbon stars, they had considerable difficulty when trying to correlate the spectra to the stars' effective temperatures.
 The trouble was with all the atmospheric carbon hiding the absorption lines normally used as temperature indicators for the stars.

 Carbon stars also show a rich spectrum of molecular lines at millimeter wavelengths and submillimeter wavelengths.
 In the carbon star CW Leonis more than 50 different circumstellar molecules have been detected.
 This star is often used to search for new circumstellar molecules.

 Secchi

 Carbon stars were discovered already in the 1860s when spectral classification pioneer Angelo Secchi erected the Secchi class IV for the carbon stars, which in the late 1890s were reclassified as N class stars.

 Harvard

 Using this new Harvard classification, the N class was later enhanced by an R class for less deeply red stars sharing the characteristic carbon bands of the spectrum.
-Later correlation of this R to N scheme with conventional spectra, showed that the R-N sequence approximately run in parallel with c:a G7 to M10 with regards to star temperature.
+Later correlation of this R to N scheme with conventional spectra, showed that the R-N sequence approximately runs in parallel with c:a G7 to M10 with regards to star temperature.